 Chris brings an economics and market regulation background to his antitrust and complex litigation practice.
 During the 2008-2009 U.S. financial crisis, Chris served as vice president and deputy director of the Committee on Capital Markets Regulation, where he led one of the first investigations into the regulatory failures contributing to the crisis.
 He began his career at the Federal Reserve Bank of New York.

-In his pro bono practice, Chris has represented indigent tenants in unlawful detainer actions and victims of elder abuse.
-He has also won political asylum for refugee families, including a Laotian Hmong veteran of the CIA “secret army” and three generations of survivors of the Liberian civil war.
+Chris has prosecuted and tried to verdict a number of criminal cases as a “loaner” Assistant District Attorney in the San Francisco District Attorney’s Office.
+As a Bar Association of San Francisco’s Federal Pro Bono Project participant, Chris maintains an active pro bono practice.
+He has represented an indigent family in an unlawful detainer action, a victim of elder abuse, and a family-run business in an ERISA action.
+Chris also has won political asylum for refugee families, including a Laotian Hmong veteran of the CIA “secret army” and his wife and three generations of survivors of the Liberian civil war.

 Memberships and Affiliations

-- President, Harvard Law School Association of Northern California
+- Immediate Past President, Harvard Law School Association of Northern California

 - Member, Litigation Section Executive Committee, Bar Association of San Francisco (2016-2017)